kpriyank/Coldplay/README.md

 # Coldplay

-Create a database in localhost and change the database Name & Password in signin.php and Sign up.php.
+Create a database for user in localhost and change the database credentials in signin.php and Sign up.php web pages.